-Date and Time
+• Date and Time

-Select this choice to set the date and time in the server, in 24-hour format (hour:minute:second).

-This choice is on the full UEFI Setup Utility menu only..
+Select this choice to set the date and time in the server.
+The date is set in month/day/year format.
+The time is set in 24-hour format (hour:minute:second).
+This choice is on the full UEFI Setup Utility menu only.